anjimene7/cbconvert/README.md

 ## CBconvert

-Changes from main repo are the Dockerfile mostly, which is not optimized with regards of size and basically does what I need frmo converting pdf or cbr to cbz.
+Changes from main repo are the Dockerfile mostly, which is not optimized with regards of size and basically does what I need from converting pdf or cbr to cbz.

 ### Introduction